nrfconnect/sdk-nrf/samples/wifi/radio_test/sample_description.rst

-         * To capture ADC samples with fixed RX gain, with the following configuration:
+         * To capture ADC samples with fixed RX gain with the following configuration:

            * Channel: 144
            * LNA gain: 2